-Treasure cards can be permanent, specials, or one-shots.
-Any Treasure card may be played as soon as you get it, or at any time on your own turn except during combat (unless the rules below or the card itself says otherwise).
+Treasures include permanent and one-shot cards.
+Any Treasure card may be played to the table as soon as you get it, or at any time on your own turn except during combat (unless the rules below or the card itself says otherwise).